colleen547/sql-challenge/README.md

 Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
 Data Engineering is the more modern wording instead of Data Modeling.

-Before You Begin

-Create a new repository for this project called sql-challenge.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Inside your local git repository, create a directory called EmployeeSQL.

-Add your files to this folder.

-Push the above changes to GitHub.

 Instructions

 Data Modeling